-- If you are creating a bootable USB flash drive, follow the instructions for the platform that you are using: - On a text-only Linux distribution, see Creating a Bootable USB Flash Drive by Using the dd Command.
+- If you are creating a bootable USB flash drive, follow the instructions for the platform that you are using: - On a Linux distribution, you can refer to Creating a Bootable USB Flash Drive by Using the dd Command.

-- On Ubuntu Desktop, see #unique_106. - On Windows, see Creating a Bootable USB Flash Drive by Using Akeo Rufus. - If you are creating a bootable DVD-ROM, you can use any of the methods described in Burning the ISO on to a DVD (https://help.ubuntu.com/community/ BurningIsoHowto#Burning_the_ISO_on_to_a_DVD) on the Ubuntu Community Help Wiki.
+- ▶ On Windows, see Creating a Bootable USB Flash Drive by Using Akeo Rufus. - If you are creating a bootable DVD-ROM, you can use any of the methods described in Burning the ISO on to a DVD on the Ubuntu Community Help Wiki.

-Note: The ISO file that contains software image for some DGX OS Server releases is greater than the 4.7 GB capacity of a single-layer DVD-ROM.
+The ISO file that contains software image for some DGX OS Server releases is greater than the 4.7 GB capacity of a single-layer DVD-ROM.
 You cannot install these releases from a bootable DVD-ROM because installation of DGX OS Server from a dual-layer DVD-ROM is not supported.
 Check the size of the ISO file that contains the DGX OS Server software image before creating a bootable DVD-ROM.

-9.2.3.1.
-Creating a Bootable USB Flash Drive by Using the dd Command
+9.2.3.1 Prerequisites